naymspace/backpex/guides/get_started/installation.md

 **4. Add the theme selector component to the app shell**

 You can add a theme selector to your layout to allow users to change the theme.
 The following example shows how to add a theme selector to the `admin.html.heex` layout.
-The list of themes should match the themes you added to your `tailwind.config.js` file.
+The list of themes should match the themes you added to your stylesheet.

 ```heex
 # admin.html.heex